Jadera Secrets: Perfect For Kids, And Adults Alike

-Jadera Secrets is a brand new interactive game which has opened its doors in Zadar, the brainchild of Lucija, a 24-year-old local gal (even more reason to support this!).
+Jadera Secrets is a brand new interactive game that has opened its doors in Zadar, the brainchild of Lucija, a 24-year-old local gal (even more reason to support this!).

 A big fan of the escape room idea, Lucija couldn’t find anything similar in her hometown of Zadar, so she decided to open her own!
 And in my opinion, she has excelled.
 We had a blast (as these pics show!)

-The great thing about Jadera Secrets is that although it is a game, you actually get to learn a lot about the Old Town at the same time.
-In order to complete the challenges, you need to explore a very walkable part of the city, solving problems and learning about the history of Zadar itself.
+The great thing about Jadera Secrets is that although it is a game, you actually get to learn a lot about Old Town at the same time.
+To complete the challenges, you need to explore a very walkable part of the city, solve problems, and learn about the history of Zadar itself.